tyhieshajohnson/tyhieshajohnson/README.md

 👋 Hey there!
 I'm Tyhiesha Johnson, a passionate Software Developer who loves blending tech with creativity.

 🚀 I’m always exploring new ways to improve my skills and build impactful projects.
-I’m fascinated by the world of marketing, psychology, and human behavior, and I also have a deep curiosity for filming 🦋.
+I’m fascinated by the world of marketing, psychology, and technology, and I also have a deep curiosity for filming 🦋.
 When I'm not coding, you can find me editing my YouTube videos, spending time in nature or learning something new.

 🔧 Technologies I’m working with:

-Java, Python, JavaScript, Vue.js
+Java, Python, JavaScript, React.js, React Native, Vue.js MySQL, Node.js, TailwindCSS, WordPress, Figma, Adobe Photoshop, Adobe Illustrator

-MySQL, Node.js
+Currently diving into Swift to build cool iOS apps & Next.js for full-stack web development!

-Currently diving into Swift to build some cool iOS apps!
+🎨 Always learning about the impact of UI/UX!

 📲 Follow me on: